R4kaaaN/cheatsheets/rsync/rsync_English.md

 rsync -v localFile user@10.10.10.10:~/remoteFile
 ```

 `NOTE:` If you did not specify a location on the remote server.
-By default, it will be saved on the user's home directory.
+By default, it will be saved/synced on the user's home directory.

 > Example: